 If you are in Athens and you are looking for a secluded quiet beach not too far away, you could head to Nea Makri.
 I spent three weeks in Nea Makri as part of a volunteer project at the Pammacaristos Children’s Foundation with IBO-Nederland.
 There is honestly not too much to see in Nea Makri, but therefore there are very few tourists and the beach is nice.

-what and where to eat on your mainland Greece holidays
+What and where to eat in mainland Greece